-The test revealed that the device helped to lower down the ADHD severity in children that included- scale for assessing drowsiness, an increase in appetite, trouble sleeping, teeth clenching, headache and fatigue.
+The test revealed that the device helped to lower the ADHD severity in children that included- scale for assessing drowsiness, an increase in appetite, trouble sleeping, teeth clenching, headache and fatigue.

-The device also helped in reducing the seizure activity by alleviating the overactive neurons.
+The device also helped in reducing seizure activity by alleviating the overactive neurons.
 Also, it helped to stimulate the flow of blood in the areas that control emotions, attention, and other related functions.

-ADHD specialist in Orange County feels that it might also be a possible option for treatment in the veterans looking for the treatment for traumatic brain injury.
+ADHD specialist in Orange County feels that it might also be a possible option for treatment in the veterans looking for treatment for traumatic brain injury.